matushorvath/xzintbit/doc/Language.md

 ------

 Programs are case sensitive.
 The assembler expects unix-like line ends (character 10).
 Comments start with `#` and continue to the end of the line.
 Numbers are decimal.
 Maximum identifier length is 47 characters.
 Maximum string length is 49 characters.

-Since there is no way to detect the end of file in Intcode, each program must end with a line like this:
+Since there is no way to detect end of input file in Intcode, each program must end with a line like this:
 ```asm
 .EOF
 ```
-If you are not getting any output from the assembler, missing `.EOF` at the end of file is the most likely reason.
+If you are not getting any output from the assembler, missing `.EOF` at the end of your program is the most likely reason.

 Instruction Modes
 -----------------